heroku/heroku-buildpack-go/README.md

 ## govendor specifics

-The [vendor.json][vendor.json] spec that govendor follows for it's meta-data file allows for arbitrary, tool specific fields.
+The [vendor.json][vendor.json] spec that govendor follows for it's metadata file allows for arbitrary, tool specific fields.
 This buildpack uses this feature to track build specific bits.
 These bits are encoded in the following top level json keys:

-- `"rootPath"` (String): the root package name of the packages your are pushing to Heroku.
+* `rootPath` (String): the root package name of the packages you are pushing to Heroku.
 You can find this locally with `go list -e .`.
 There is no default for this and it must be specified.
-Note: New versions of govendor (after [this commit][grp]) add this field by default
+Recent versions of govendor automatically fill in this field for you.
+You can re-run `govendor init` after upgrading to have this field filled in automatically, or it will be filled the next time you use govendor to modify a dependency.

-- `"heroku.goVersion"` (String): the major version of go you would like to use.
-If not specified the buildpack defaults to the most recent supported version of Go.
+* `heroku.goVersion` (String): the major version of go you would like Heroku to use when compiling your code: if not specified defaults to the most recent supported version of Go.

-- `"heroku.install"` (Array of strings): a list of the packages you wish the go command to install.
-This defaults to "." if not specified. "./cmd/..." or "./..." are other popular choices, but the exact choice depens on the layour of your repository.
+* `heroku.install` (Array of Strings): a list of the packages you want to install.
+  If not specified, this defaults to `["."]`.
+Other common choices are:
+  `["./cmd/..."]` (all packages and sub packages in the `cmd` directory) and `["./..."]` (all packages and sub packages of the current directory).
+The exact choice depends on the layout of your repository though.
+Please note that `./...` includes any packages in your `vendor` directory.

-Example with everything, for a project using go 1.6, located at `$GOPATH/src/github.com/heroku/go-getting-started` and requiring a single  package spec of `./...` to install.
+Example with everything, for a project using `go1.6`, located at `$GOPATH/src/github.com/heroku/go-getting-started` and requiring a single package spec of `./...` to install.

 ```json